 I’m humbled to have been voted in the top five editor’s choice awards for best decorating bloggers at Better Homes & Gardens, as well as the number one fan favorite decorating blogger at Better Homes & Gardens in 2014 & 2015.

 I’ve been featured on such sites as HGTV.com, House Beautiful, Apartment Therapy, Better Homes & Gardens, Ladies Home Journal, Country Living, Family Circle, The Seattle Times, The Oregonian, The Nest, Coldwater Creek, The Dallas Morning News and The Pioneer Woman and featured in Cottages & Bungalow’s magazine, House Beautiful and my kitchen remodel was featured in a five page spread in the November 2014 issues of Better Homes & Gardens and featured in Cupcake Magazine!

-I’ve worked with brands such as as Target, Lowe’s, West Elm (an Etsy Pop-Up Shop!), Clorox, Electrolux, Kohler, Home Depot and Martha Stewart.
+I’ve worked with brands such as as Target, Lowe’s, West Elm (an Etsy Pop-Up Shop!), Martha Steweart, Electrolux, Home Depot, Clorox and Kohler.
 If you are a company seeking top notch ad space and corporately sponsored posts, please contact my ad network Federated Media for options.

 My pup Jack in our kitchen

 In addition to writing at The Inspired Room, I am a monthly writer of a home organization column called The Decluttered Home, on the writing team at (in)courage, and have contributed to Proverbs 31.
 I’m a blogger for My Colortopia (by Glidden Paint) and have contributed to a series at the HomeGoods blog, and have been a speaker for such fabulous conferences as Blissdom, Relevant and A Woman Inspired.
 I’m also a “pinner” for Better Homes & Gardens magazine.

 In day to day life, I am a mom of three and a pastor’s wife helping to launch a new church and brand new all ages concert house in Washington called Voyage.
 If you want to read a little about the behind the scenes look at my life, you can find that here.